Everything You Need to Know about Phases of Menstrual Cycle

 What is the mid-cycle phase?

-Mid-cycle phase is typically your phase of ovulation.
-When a fresh egg is released from the ovaries.
-Usually the 14th or 16th day after your periods.
+The mid-cycle phase is typically your phase of ovulation when a fresh egg is released from the ovaries.
+Usually the 14th or 16th day after your period.

-The follicular phase is basically the first half of your menstrual cycle that begins from the day one of your periods.
-During this phase your follicles (the sacs between your ovaries that contain eggs) begin to mature and prepare themselves for the release of new mature eggs.
+The follicular phase is basically the first half of your menstrual cycle that begins from day one of your periods.
+During this phase, your follicles (the sacs between your ovaries that contain eggs) begin to mature and prepare themselves for the release of new mature eggs.

 This phase starts after your ovulation and continues till the start of your next period.
 It is basically the second phase of your menstrual cycle that prepares your uterus for pregnancy by thickening its walls.